bnossum/midgetv/README.md

  -  [x] Complience with RV32I as per riscv-spec-v2.2.pdf
  -  [ ] Compliance with riscv-privileged-v1.10.pdf
  -  [ ] Support of "C" standard extension
- -  [ ] Support of "M" standard extension
+ -  [x] Support of "M" standard extension

 ### Overall results
-  - Tested on ICE40HX1K using a iceblink40-hx1k board
+  - Tested on ICE40HX1K using a `iceblink40-hx1k` board
+  - Tested on ICE40UP5K using a `UPDuino2` board,
-  - Tested on ICE40UP5K using a UPDuino2 board
+  - Tested on ICE40UP5K using a `icebreaker` board,
   - Passes the RISC-V rv32i compliance tests in simulation

 ### Software requirements